-We have partnered up with Fundación Ciencia Joven to bring together and connect science engagers from Latin America and all around the world.
+We are excited to continue our journey with the launch of our third Falling Walls Engage Hub.
+In August 2020, we partnered up with Fundación Ciencia Joven to bring together and connect science engagers from Latin America and all around the world.

 48H FUTURE OF SCIENCE ENGAGEMENT SCIETHON

-More than ever before, 2020 is showing us the importance of a broad and open dialog between the public and scientific community.
+More than ever before, 2020 is showing us the importance of a broad and open dialogue between the public and scientific community.
 While the challenges we are facing today become increasingly complex and harder to grasp, it is crucial to have a broad and fact-based participation and collaboration between scientists and society.
 Therefore, building trust in science and the scientific process and including non-scientists into the debate will be decisive for the coming decade.

+How will Science Engagement look like in 2030?
 How do we want to engage the public in science in the next ten years from now?

 If you would like to connect with us or find out more information, send us an email at firstname.lastname@example.org.